dscho/pagefind-xkcd-demo/content/comics/2020-2-28-stargazing-3.md

   If we can destroy enough of the lights in our region, we may see more comets, but that's a risk we'll have to take.
 img: https://imgs.xkcd.com/comics/stargazing_3.png
 ---
-[In a dark panel, Megan as a TV host stands in front of a group of people: Science Girl, Ponytail and Cueball.
+[In a dark panel, Megan as a TV host stands in front of a group of people: Hairbun, Ponytail and Cueball.
 The panel is inverse-colored, i.e. white text and drawings on black]

 Host: Welcome back to Stargazing.

 Host: There are no new stars since last time, but you came back for some reason.

-[Zoomed out on the same scene, the host is now with Science Girl, Ponytail, Cueball, a Megan-like woman, and White Hat.
+[Zoomed out on the same scene, the host is now with Hairbun, Ponytail, Cueball, a Megan-like woman, and White Hat.
 The host is pointing upwards with her left hand.]

 Host: That star is Vega.
 At magnitude 0.03, it's the brightest star I'm currently talking about.